 Interstate travel to and from NSW

-Rules for entering and leaving NSW from other Australian states or territories.
+Rules and advice for entering and leaving NSW from other Australian states or territories that help stop the spread of COVID-19.

 Entering NSW from interstate

-There are no longer any restrictions on interstate travel to NSW, however there are other rules in place that you must follow while in NSW.
+There are no restrictions on interstate travel to NSW, however there is general advice to stay safe.

-NSW Health strongly recommends that anyone travelling to rural and remote Aboriginal communities gets vaccinated and avoid travel if they feel unwell.
+NSW Health strongly recommends that people travelling to rural and remote Aboriginal communities are up to date with their vaccinations, and avoid travel if they feel unwell.

 Leaving NSW to go interstate